The microservice's core is performance, is all about performance.

 The microservice's strategy is not only about manage the software's life cycle but how to organize your business in order to reflect it in your teams as well.

-Here the things start to begin interesting...
+This is where things start to get interesting...

 Let's think about the meaning 'small enough',

 A way that we do the things cheaper, structured, organized, patterned, etc.

 Software is located in the middle, not the end of your business.

 If we don't have a context to use it, the software there isn't a meaning.

 So, we can say here that 'small enough' depending on your business, your context.

 How small can be the smallest routine of your business?